 A great sound audio system is not fully complete without some nice bass.
 This requires a subwoofer.
 Most people place their subs in their trunks.
 When you add a lot of bass, the subwoofers really get things shaking and the trunk rattles at high volumes.

 While some users are fans of the rattles, most prefer to hear clean sound.
 That's where our Trunk Sound Deadening Kit comes in.
 To cover a full trunk, including walls we recommend with at least 2 SoundSkins Pro door kits.
 This will stop the rattles in your trunk.
 Since the subwoofers create the most vibration, you will need to dress it up from head to toe with some SoundSkins Pro.

 Other use cases for SoundSkins

-Not everyone that purchases our material is necessarily looking to enhance their car audio experience.
-Most use cases for our product is to reduce the amount of road noise in their vehicle.
-With bluetooth calling becoming the norm, a lot of a customers want a better call experience, but unfortunately their car is too polluted with road noise that it become difficult to have a clear conversation.
-SoundSkins really helps reduce all that unwanted road noise and let the driver have a better experience.
+Not everyone who purchases our materials are necessarily looking to enhance their car audio experience.
+In most cases, our product is to reduce the amount of road noise in their vehicle.
+With bluetooth calling becoming the norm, many customers want a better call experience, but their cars are too polluted with road noise that it becomes too difficult to have a clear conversation.
+SoundSkins really helps reduce all that unwanted road noise and brings the driver a smoother and more calming driving experience.

-Another use case for our product is for insulation, especially for older cars with little to no manufacturer insulation, temperatures can become unbearable in some states, a little bit of SoundSkins can help alleviate this problem.
-Drivers that decide to reside in their vehicle also chose SoundSkins for noise reduction purpose also get the insulation benefits.
+Another use case for our product is for insulation, especially for older cars with little to no manufacturer insulation.
+Temperatures can become unbearable in some states, a little bit of SoundSkins can help alleviate this problem.
+Drivers that decide to reside in their vehicle (#vanlife) also chose SoundSkins for noise reduction purpose also get great insulation benefits.